zhoujj2013/lncfuntk/README.md

 ### Add denovo assembled lncRNAs to supporting dataset

-After you download supporting dataset from our server and untar it, you can add new assembled lncRNAs to supporting dataset, so that you can investigate functionality of novel lncRNAs.
+After you download supporting dataset from our server and untar it, you can add newly assembled lncRNAs to investigate their functionality.

 ```
 cd ./lncfuntk